 Foster care adoption is a great way to build your family.
 All across the United States, there are children available for adoption from the foster system.
 In these cases, reunification—the ultimate goal of foster care—with their primary guardians has failed, and they are desperately in need of a loving family.
 Foster adoption is probably the least expensive form of adoption.
 Since the children are already in state custody, most of the fees are absorbed by the state.
 As with any adoption, you must have a home study in place.
 The fee for this is around $400.
 For a completed foster adoption, most families report that they pay anywhere from $0 to $2,000 from start to finish.
 These fees are often reimbursable after the adoption from foster care is completed.
 In addition to lower adoption fees, families of foster adopted children are usually allotted a monthly stipend from the state in which they live.
 The average amount allocated is around $705 a month.

 When considering how much it costs to adopt a child from foster care, it is prudent to remember that there may be travel costs associated with an ICPC or Interstate Compact on the Placement of Children.
 For example, if you are matched with a foster child who lives in Georgia, you will most likely need to reside in Georgia for a specific amount of time before/after you are placed with a child.
-This allows for the ICPC paperwork to move through the legal system and be completed prior to bringing your child into your home.
+This allows for the ICPC paperwork to move through the legal system and be completed before bringing your child into your home.
 While awaiting ICPC, you may incur expenses related to lodging, food, and travel; however, there is no way to predict an estimated amount you may need to spend.

 How much does it cost to adopt a child through a stepchild adoption?